 The church in Słutowo was most probably erected at the turn of the 15th and 16th centuries.
 In 1861 and in the years 1906-1908 it was renovated and renewed.
 After the Second World War, it was unused, and then it was partially destroyed and devastated.
 In the years 1976-1980, its overhaul renovation was carried out.

-The church is a small aisleless building on a rectangular plan, without a separate chancel, erected from the field stone.
+The church is a small aisleless building on a rectangular plan, without a separate chancel, erected from the erratic stones.
 From the west side there is a tower on a plan similar to a square.
-The gothic eastern gable is decorated with blendes, and below the corners are reinforced with buttresses.
+The Gothic eastern gable is decorated with blendes, and below the corners are reinforced with buttresses.